zotya/eea.annotator/README.rst

 Dexterity
 ---------
 Dexterity content-types are supported by EEA Annotator.

-In order to be able to contextually disable inline comments you need to add a field called disableAnnotator within your Dexterity content-type schema fields (Plone Site Setup > Dexterity Content Types > MyCustomType > Fields)
+1. In order to be able to contextually disable inline comments you need to add a boolean field called disableAnnotator within your Dexterity content-type schema fields.
+2. In order to be able to contextually make inline comments read-only you need to add a boolean field called readOnlyAnnotator within your Dexterity content-type schema fields.
+   (Plone Site Setup > Dexterity Content Types > MyCustomType > Fields)

 Source code
 ===========